Classroom Management Differentiation in Instruction

 • supporting authentic writing opportunities by:

-• allowing them to choose their writing prompt
+• allowing them to choose their writing prompt (if you want to offer that)

 • providing open-ended writing prompts